ZeroSync/ZeroSync/docs/roadmap.md

 	- Client to download and prove a chainstate directory for a Bitcoin Core full node

 After this milestone we can sync a pruned full node by downloading only the current UTXO set.
 Running a zerosync'd full node requires no modification of the code of Bitcoin Core.
 We just copy the UTXO set into Core's chainstate directory after verifying it.
+Ideally, we combine this with [AssumeUTXO](https://bitcoinops.org/en/topics/assumeutxo/) to gradually roll out ZeroSync while still having a backup check to verify the verification 🤓

 ## Milestone 4: *Hardening*